 Domestic violence affects people regardless of race, ethnicity, class, sexual and gender identity, religious affiliation, age, immigration status, and ability.
-Because victims of domestic violence may experience the abuse in culturally specific ways, service providers should consider the cultural background and the unique issues faced by the victim and their children in order to tailor services to meet their needs.
-This section includes resources on providing culturally competent services to children, youth, and families who have been exposed to domestic violence.
-Resources include State and Local examples.
+Because victims of domestic violence may experience the abuse in culturally specific ways, service providers should consider the cultural background and unique issues faced by the victim and their children in order to tailor services to meet their needs.
+This section includes resources on providing culturally responsive services to children, youth, and families who have been exposed to domestic violence.

 Cultural Competence Content Topic Results

 Provides a collection of articles detailing the prevalence and manifestation of domestic violence among different cultural groups.

 Reviews cultural considerations for domestic violence programs.